top of page

 What is the link between the gut and the brain?

-We've all heard of the "gut feeling" as an intuitive feeling.
+We've all heard of the "gut feeling" as intuitive.
 However, well beyond intuition, the science of the gut-brain interconnection indicates how gut bacteria produce various neurotransmitters that relate to our emotions, such as dopamine, norepinephrine, acetylcholine, and GABA, which are essential for mood, concentration, reward, and motivation.

 Gut Health ➕ Patient Advocacy with Navigation ➕ Life Balance